Has anyone ever told you that you coalesce reality? That you brighten a room and make everything seem lighter and more pleasant? Susan Silverman:

 - Theodore Roosevelt.
 Graduated from Harvard.
 Wrote several books including history books.
 Was a skilled amateur scientist (who might have become a genuine scientist if he were interested.)
 Owned several exotic animals, exotic meaning dangerous and badass, such as bears and badgers.
 Was also a combat veteran, a skilled horseman, and was once shot in the chest at a public event and kept giving his speech for an hour and a half.
 While president, he once boxed with a bear.
-The fight left him blind in one eye for the rest of his life.
+The fight left him blind in one eye for the rest of his life, and he would take up Judo thereafter.
 He was also a skilled negotiator who hammered out a treaty ending the Russo-Japanese War, which earned him the Nobel Peace Prize.
 TR recruited his famous Rough Riders cavalry regiment largely from two groups: cowboys and Harvard football players.
 He personally had been both.

 - The Roman general Scipio Africanus was a great lover of Greek culture and a great reducer of the number of Greek-trained Carthegenian mercenaries.
 Not to mention the fact that he was a gentleman that, when his troops offered him a young woman upon the capture of a city, he returned her to her fiancée, instead of brutally raping her and executing the fiancée.